7 best Australia cruise lines to explore the coast

 - Non-Alcoholic: Includes premium coffee and tea, bottled water, fresh orange juice, non-alcoholic cocktails, fountain sodas.

-Price: US$19 for adults and USD$8 for children, per day
+Price: US$19 for adults and US$8 for children, per day

 - Select: Includes beer, wine by the glass, fountain soda, non-alcoholic cocktails.